mvantriet/CertAssert/README.md

 | /:uid/abort | Resolves abort journey for particular session |
 | ^/* | Non existing paths and errors (e.g. nonexistent sessions) end up in the error journey as defined in *interactionPaths* in your CertAssertConfig. |

-^ Can be overriden using *interactionPaths* in your CertAssertConfig instance.
+^ Can be overriden using *interactionPaths* in your *CertAssertConfig* instance.

 ## <a name="options">Options</a>
 Most of fields of the CertAssertConfig should be self-explanatory if you're familiar with oAuth and OIDC.
 The customisation options offered by the config are described in this section.

 ### <a name="token-expiry">Token expiry</a>
-CertAssert uses custom token generation and adheres the expiry based on the lifetime of the client certificate the user used during authentication.
-Expiry intervals for the various token types can be configured through *CertAssertConfig*, however the expiry interval can get limitted by the expiry dates associated with the actual authentication asset, i.e. the client certificate.
+CertAssert uses custom token generation and adheres the expiry based on the lifetime of the client certificate the user submitted during authentication.
+Expiry intervals for the various token types can be configured through the *CertAssertConfig*, however the expiry interval can get limitted by the expiry dates associated with the actual authentication asset, i.e. the client certificate.
 As such, the security model build around the mutual TLS infrastructure is not broken.
 No token will be issued that spans the lifetime of the associated client certificate.

 ### <a name="custom-ui-journeys">Custom UI journeys</a>
 CertAssert ships with default UI journeys for the user.
-However, you can customised these by defining the *interactionPaths* field of the CertAssertConfig.
+However, you can customise these by defining the *interactionPaths* field of the *CertAssertConfig*.
 For each user journey (signin, consent, abort etc) you can define the path where the server instance should point the user to.

 ### <a name="oidc-client-configuration">OIDC Client configuration</a>
-OIDC client apps can be configured in the *clients* field of the CertAssertConfig.
+OIDC client apps can be configured in the *clients* field of the *CertAssertConfig*.
 The type definition of a client is as defined by <a href="https://github.com/panva/node-oidc-provider">node-oidc-provider</a>.

 ### <a name="transparent-interactions">Transparent interactions (no user prompts)</a>
 One could consider the user's selection of a client certificate upon prompt in the browser during the TLS handshake as the 'consent' in terms of federated sign-in.
 CertAssert can accomodate this by defining the *transparentInteractionFlows* field.
 For each interaction (sign-in, consent etc) a transparent flow can be activated by setting it's value to *true* (default = *false*).
 If true, an interaction will instantly progress without any user intervention.